Hamsa Hand Jewelry Meaning and Beautiful Designs

-Hamsa jewelry is a big part of Moroccan history and Moroccan culture.
-In fact, the Hamsa was, and is still, widely and generously incorporated in jewelry, decor, and fashion.
+Hamsa jewelry is a big part of Moroccan history and culture.
+The Hamsa was and is still widely and generously incorporated into jewelry, decor, and fashion.

 The popularity of the Hamsa in Moroccan culture is similar to its popularity in the Jewish culture, which is not a coincidence.
-In fact, Morocco was home to Jews till a few decades ago, in the 1960s, when hundreds of thousands of Moroccan jewish families decided to migrate to Israel.
+Morocco was home to Jews till a few decades ago, in the 1960s, when hundreds of thousands of Moroccan Jewish families decided to migrate to Israel.

-Moroccan Jews and Moroccan Muslims have an entwined history in Morocco where they used to live and share the same lifestyle, same language, and the same craftsmanship, preserving their savoire-faire for generations.
-Now, Moroccan artisanal work is showcased by Muslims and Jewish artisans all around the world, and the hamsa is one example of this shared heritage.
+Moroccan Jews and Moroccan Muslims have an entwined history in Morocco.
+They used to live and share the same lifestyle, language, and craftsmanship, preserving their savoir-faire for generations.
+Now, Moroccan artisanal work is showcased by Muslims and Jewish artisans worldwide, and the hamsa is one example of this shared heritage.

 The Hamsa is a protective talisman widely used in North Africa and the Middle East to protect from misfortunes and the evil eye.
 In Morocco, the Hamsa is used in jewelry, decor pieces, and as patterns for fashion items.
 Most Moroccan women have at least one Hamsa jewelry piece, if not many

-Besides, Hamsa necklaces, bracelets, and pendants are now very trendy as many celebrities started wearing them.
-Their mystical background and engravings make them an interesting piece of jewelry to have.
+Besides, Hamsa necklaces, bracelets, and pendants are trendy, and many celebrities have started wearing them.
+Their mystical background and engravings make them an interesting jewelry piece.

-I often buy Hamsa jewelry as it makes a symbolic and inspiring gift.
-I shop from Morocco whenever I go, but also online as I identified throughout the years a few artisans who make amazing pieces.
+I often buy Hamsa jewelry, as it makes a symbolic and inspiring gift.
+I shop from Morocco whenever I go, but I also shop online, as I have identified a few artisans who have made amazing pieces throughout the years.

-As a jewelry designer myself, my favorite Hamsa designs are the ones that are inspired by traditional Moroccan jewelry.
-They remind me of my grandmother’s beautiful jewelry pieces, mixing engravings, bold colors, and precious materials.
+As a jewelry designer myself, my favorite Hamsa designs are those inspired by traditional Moroccan jewelry.
+They remind me of my grandmother’s beautiful jewelry, which mixed engravings, bold colors, and precious materials, like the red jade and silver hamsa below, available on Little Moroccan Things.

-As I explained earlier, many jews are of Moroccan origins, explaining why Hamsa jewelry is part of the Jewish heritage.
-Like in Morocco, when you walk through the markets of Israel, you are surprised by the abundance of displayed hamsas symbols, in jewelry, but also in clothing and decor of all kinds.
+As I explained earlier, many Jews are of Moroccan origins, explaining why Hamsa jewelry is part of the Jewish heritage.
+Like in Morocco, when you walk through the markets of Israel, you are surprised by the abundance of displayed hamsas symbols in jewelry, clothing, and decor.

-The most important thing to check is the material the Hamsa jewelry is made of.
+The most important thing to check is the material of the Hamsa jewelry.
 While Hamsa jewelry pieces made with alloy will, in general, be the most affordable, there are, however, other compositions offering a good quality-price compromise.

-In fact, with 925 silver sterling jewelry, the price of your jewelry piece will still be reasonable (around 30$) and you will be guaranteed that your Hamsa jewelry will be very durable.
+In fact, with 925 silver sterling jewelry, the price of your piece will still be reasonable, and you can be guaranteed that your Hamsa jewelry will be very durable.

 Love the information